MartinAchondo/XPPBE/README.md

     ```

 ## Usage
-To use this project, start by modifying the [Main_Molecule.py](./code/Main_Molecule.py) or the [Main_BornIon.py](./code/Main_BornIon.py) template code.
+To use this project, start by following the [Tutorial.ipynb](./tutorials/tutorial.ipynb) notebook, or modifying the [Main_Molecule.py](./code/Main_Molecule.py) or the [Main_BornIon.py](./code/Main_BornIon.py) template codes.
 If you intend to run multiple simulations, add your customized `Main.py` files to the `code/simulations_list` folder.
 Finally, execute the following command:

 ```bash